 BEFORE WE pick up the story of Abraham, some context: When God divided the nations after the Tower of Babel incident, He placed them under the supervision of “sons of God,” angelic beings who were charged with carrying out His will while supervising His creation.

 THE TOWER of Babel was not at Babylon.
 It was at a place that was at least as important in the spiritual sense: Eridu.

 THE NATIONS of the world have their origins in decisions made in the years immediately following the Flood.
 This week, we discuss the table of nations and briefly summarize the migrations of the descendants of Shem, Japheth, and Ham.

 JESUS IS in Jerusalem and, knowing that his time is short, begins to speak of his return, both directly and in parables.

 OUR STUDY of the Bible continues as we conclude the Book of Job this morning.
-Talk about your big finish — Yahweh Himself appears to rebuke Job and his three friends, and we get a fascinating description of two creatures usually identified by commentators as the hippopotamus and the crocodile, but we disagree.
+Talk about your big finish — Yahweh Himself appears to rebuke Job and his three friends.

 We pick up in Genesis chapter 10, the Table of Nations, and continue through the Tower of Babel episode.
 What was so important about the tower that Yahweh was compelled to personally intervene?